DB1BMN/UHF_Modulator_ALPS_MDLP3W104A/README.md

 The I2C-Bus needs **pull-up resistors** from +5 V do each data line.

 When using a 3.3 V microcontroller a level shifter might be necessary.
 On the modulator PCB the I2C data lines are equipped with 270 Ohm series termination resistors.
+This might bring additional challanges since the
+**SDA line is "weak"**
-This might bring additional challanges since the SDA line is "weak" sliding up to 1 V when sinking 3 mA in "Low" state.
-Those reistors will add additional 270 mV per mA of voltage drop which can cause an invalid state during ACK transfer.
+sliding up to 1 V when sinking 3 mA in "Low" state.
+Those reistors will add additional 270 mV per mA of voltage drop which can cause an invalid state during **ACK transfer**.
 E.g. the ESP8266 accepts only 25% of its supply voltag as a valid "Low" level i.e. 825 mV when powered from 3.3 V!

+FIXME: screenshot of data transfer and ACK

 A value of **3.3 kOhm** seems to be good starting point.